 Emphasis Area Issue Needs Recommendations to Address Needs Transit Access to transit Improve access to transit service that runs frequently, and increase capacity at park-and-ride lots that are at or approaching capacity.
-Existing Programs Park-and-Ride and Bicycle Parking Programs Regional Transit Service Planning Technical Assistance Community Transportation Program Proposed Programs Dedicated Bus Lane Program Enhanced Park-and-Ride Program Infrastructure Bank or Demonstration Materials Library Coordinating Car Sharing and Transit Existing Studies Transportation Access Studies of Commercial Business Districts Reverse Commute Areas Analysis The Future of the Curb Proposed Study The role of dispatching and supervision in bus reliability and its application in the MBTA network Transit Bus speed and reliability Improve the reliability of bus service.
+Existing Programs Park-and-Ride and Bicycle Parking Programs Regional Transit Service Planning Technical Assistance Community Connections Program Proposed Programs Dedicated Bus Lane Program Enhanced Park-and-Ride Program Infrastructure Bank or Demonstration Materials Library Coordinating Car Sharing and Transit Existing Studies Transportation Access Studies of Commercial Business Districts Reverse Commute Areas Analysis The Future of the Curb Proposed Study The role of dispatching and supervision in bus reliability and its application in the MBTA network Transit Bus speed and reliability Improve the reliability of bus service.
 Bus speeds are projected to decline even further due to increasing congestion; the introduction of more dedicated bus lanes could be a potential solution.
 Existing Program Regional Transit Service Planning Technical Assistance Proposed Program Dedicated Bus Lane Program Existing Study The Future of the Curb Proposed Studies • The role of dispatching and supervision in bus reliability and its application in the MBTA network • Assist the MBTA in locating new or improved bus garage locations • Congestion Pricing Research Transit Rapid transit reliability Address increased delays resulting from the system's aging rapid transit infrastructure.
 Proposed Studies Analyze peak capacity of the MBTA rapid transit system State and MPO Performance-based Planning Program

 Emphasis Area Issue Needs Recommendations to Address Needs Transit Crowding Address crowding on rapid transit lines and bus routes.
-According to a 2040 no-build scenario, crowding is projected to increase to unacceptable levels in some locations.
+According to a 2040 no-build scenario, crowding is projected to increase to unacceptable levels (as defined in the MBTA's Service Delivery Policy) in some locations.
 Proposed Programs Dedicated Bus Lane Program Existing Study The Future of the Curb Proposed Studies • The role of dispatching and supervision in bus reliability and its application in the MBTA network • Analyze peak capacity of the MBTA rapid transit system Transit Bus maintenance facilities Address the need for sufficient MBTA garage space to fully modernize and/or expand the fleet.
 Proposed Study Assist the MBTA in locating new or improved bus garage locations Transit Commuter rail schedules Examine off-peak and reverse commute options.
 The commuter rail mostly serves commuter travel during the peak periods between the suburbs and the Boston Central Business District.
 Existing Study Reverse Commute Areas Analysis Transit Commuter rail reliability Address aging equipment and infrastructure challenges facing the commuter rail fleet.
 The reliability of the commuter rail system is not as good as it could be.
-Existing Program State and MPO Performance-based Planning Program Transit First-mile and last-mile connections Identify challenges to making first-mile and last-mile connections, which are major barriers to transit usage.
-Existing Programs Park-and-Ride and Bicycle Parking Programs Regional Transit Service Planning Technical Assistance Community Transportation Program Proposed Programs Enhanced Park-and-Ride Program Coordinating Car Sharing and Transit Existing Study Reverse Commute Areas Analysis
+Existing Programs/Initiatives Explore opportunities to address commuter rail vehicle needs through the MPO's Transit Modernization program Track asset condition through the MPO's PBPP process Coordinate with the MBTA to address factors that affect commuter rail reliability Transit First-mile and last- mile connections Identify challenges to making first-mile and last-mile connections, which are major barriers to transit usage.
+Existing Programs Park-and-Ride and Bicycle Parking Programs Regional Transit Service Planning Technical Assistance Community Connections Program Proposed Programs Enhanced Park-and-Ride Program Coordinating Car Sharing and Transit Existing Study Reverse Commute Areas Analysis